dsccommunity/SqlServerDsc/README.md

 * **`[String]` DatabaseName** _(Key)_: Specifies the name of the database in which to configure the user.
 * **`[String]` ServerName** _(Write)_: Specifies the host name of the SQL Server on which the instance exist.
-Defaults to `$env:COMPUTERNAME`.
+Default value is `$env:COMPUTERNAME`.
 * **`[String]` LoginName** _(Write)_: Specifies the name of the SQL login to associate with the database user.
 This must be specified if parameter UserType is set to 'Login'.